Vernon Jordan: Later activities and death

 From January 2000 on, Jordan was a senior managing director with Lazard Freres & Co.
 LLC, an investment banking firm.
 He was also a member of the board of directors of multiple corporations, including American Express, J.C.
 Penney Corporation, Asbury Automotive Group, and the Dow Jones & Company.

 He was a member of the board of directors of Revlon, Sara Lee, Corning, Xerox, and RJR Nabisco during the 1989 leveraged buyout fight between RJR Nabisco CEO F. Ross Johnson and Henry R. Kravis and his company KKR.
 A close friend of Jordan's was the Xerox tycoon Charles Peter McColough, who persuaded Jordan to join the board of trustees at Xerox.
 McColough served as a mentor and friend of Jordan's until McColough's death.

 In the 2004 presidential campaign, Jordan led debate preparation and negotiation efforts on behalf of John Kerry, the Democratic nominee for president.
 That year he was elected president of The Economic Club of Washington, D.C.

 In 2006, Jordan served as a member of the Iraq Study Group, which was formed to make recommendations on U.S. policy in Iraq.

 In May 2017, Jordan served as the commencement speaker at the 163rd commencement of Syracuse University.

-Jordan died at his home in Washington, D.C. on March 1, 2021, at the age of 85, and was buried in Washington DC's Oak Hill Cemetery.
+Jordan died at his home in Washington, D.C., on March 1, 2021, at the age of 85, and was buried in Washington, D.C.'s Oak Hill Cemetery.